RELAX-PRO/dart-learning/day 9/README.md

 - ✅ Use interpolation to print a calculation result.

 - ✅ Try .trim() and .replaceAll() on a string with extra spaces.
+---
+## 8️⃣ Day 9 Challenge
+>Write a Dart program that:

+1. Stores your full name in a string.

+2. Prints it in uppercase, lowercase, and with spaces trimmed.

+3. Replaces your first name with "Mr./Ms." and prints the result.

+4. Uses interpolation to print: "My name has X characters." (excluding spaces).

+---

-### 💡 Pro Tip: Because Dart strings are immutable, methods like .toUpperCase() don’t change the original string — they return a new one.
+## 💡 Pro Tip: Because Dart strings are immutable, methods like .toUpperCase() don’t change the original string — they return a new one.
 Always store the result if you need it.